DmitryGrigorov/translate_meetings_to_txt/README.md

 - **wavs_translate_to_text.py**: The main script for converting audio files to text.
 It loads the Whisper model, processes files from the specified folder, and saves the results in text format.
 - **all_videos_to_files.py**: A script for converting video files to WAV audio format.
 Videos should be placed in the `./videos` folder.
+- **check_cuda.py**: A utility script to check if CUDA (GPU support) is available and properly configured on your system.
+This helps ensure that your environment is set up to use GPU acceleration for faster processing with the Whisper model.
+Running this script before processing large files can help you verify that your setup will utilize the GPU, avoiding slower CPU-only processing.

 ### Purpose of the Scripts